-- The recommended partition table for a single disk installation is a 128 MB a partition for the / (root) file system, a 745 MB g partition for the /usr file system, and a 128 MB b partition for the swap area. - The Full Installation process searches for a user-supplied file called postreboot immediately after the newly installed system reboots.
+- The recommended partition table for a default file system layout on a single 1 GB disk is a 128 MB a partition for the / (root) file system, a 745 MB g partition for the /usr file system, and a 128 MB b partition for the swap area.
+The recommended partition sizes have been doubled for 2 GB disks and tripled for 3 GB and larger disks. - The Full Installation process searches for a user-supplied file called postreboot immediately after the newly installed system reboots.
 User-supplied files that can be executed during Full, Update, or Cloned installations are documented in Chapter 5. - Configuration Cloning clones the network, internet, printer, and mail configuration from an already-configured system to a newly installed system.
 This feature eliminates the need to configure the system as a separate task.
 Chapter 7 describes how to prepare for and perform a Configuration Cloning.